Wakoma/nimble/nimble_build_system/utils/README.md

 gen_nimble_conf_options
 ```

-This willto generate the configuration options, the file it creates is ignored by Git.
+This will generate the configuration options in the file `OrchestratorConfigOptions.json`.
+This file is ignored by Git.